Marjorie Oludhe Macgoye: Critical reception

 In Victoria and Murder in Majengo and Coming to Birth it reconstructs the image of women through assigning attributes like courage and strength to the protagonists of her novels.
 In a patriarchal world, these attributes belong to men but not women.
 In Victoria and Murder in Majengo, Victoria takes over many traditional roles that are considered masculine.
 Victoria redeemed herself through getting out of the marriage.
 Even though she had to work as a prostitute to pay the dowry back because her father did not have the means to do so.
 If she had waited for her father, it would have taken her longer to receive redemption.
 Here Victoria is redefining the traditional roles of women by not getting out of marriage.
 She no longer needs to take orders from men.
 Despite her profession, she was able to gain financial independence, which is traditionally a male’s role.
 Through opening her shop in Nairobi, she also redefines traditional gender roles by employing others and working as a spy.
 Victoria is very educated and has also raised a daughter who is just like Victoria.

 Similarly, in Coming to Birth, Paulina redefines traditional gender roles by receiving education and joined a home craft school.
 She became a supervisor in Kenya and was able to become financially independent.
 She even provided more than her brothers and her husband.
 Their roles soon reversed as Martin was now dependent.
 Both Victoria and Paulina are women who were once submissive to men.
 They gained their independence through their courage and education.
 They gained financial independence through their career and became providers for others.
-The women stand up for themselves in various ways, which is Marjorie motivating present day women reading her novel to stand up for themselves in a predominantly patriarchal society.
+The women stand up for themselves in various ways, which is Macgoye motivating present-day women reading her novel to stand up for themselves in a predominantly patriarchal society.